-\textit{Conclusion and Discussion.--} We have shown that the superfluid weight of one-dimensional quasicrystals is tunable via quasiperiodic modulation and enhanced by increasing the modulation strength.
-Moreover, by introducing a flux-space formulation, we have extended the concept of QM to systems without translational symmetry, providing a foundation for exploring quantum geometric effects in aperiodic systems.
-It is straightforward to extend our theory to higher-dimensional quasicrystals by introducing additional flux variables consistent with spatial dimensions.
-Revealing the geometric superfluid weight of two-dimensional intrinsic quasicrystals~\cite{PhysRevB.102.064210(2020),PhysRevB.100.014510,PhysRevLett.134.206001(2025),Diaz-Reynoso_2024,zhang2024FBQC} as well as extrinsic ones through layer twisting~\cite{PhysRevB.99.165430,PhysRevB.104.165112(2021),Zhou2023,Hao2024} is one important direction for future study.
+\textit{Conclusion and Discussion.--} We have formulated the concept of QM in systems without translational symmetry by introducing a flux-space formulation, thereby providing a foundation for exploring quantum geometric effects in aperiodic systems.
+In the weak-coupling limit, we deduce the geometric origin of the superfluid weight in QCs with flat-energy spectra.
+We further apply this real-space framework to various extrinsic and intrinsic QCs hosting flat energy spectra, demonstrating the essential role of quantum geometry in flat-energy-spectra superconductivity.
+It is straightforward to apply our theory to general QCs in arbitrary dimensions by introducing additional flux variables consistent with spatial dimensions.
+Revealing the geometric superfluid weight of other intrinsic QCs~\cite{PhysRevB.102.064210(2020),PhysRevB.100.014510,PhysRevLett.134.206001(2025),Diaz-Reynoso_2024,zhang2024FBQC} as well as extrinsic ones through layer twisting~\cite{PhysRevB.99.165430,PhysRevB.104.165112(2021),Zhou2023,Hao2024} is one important direction for future study.